Viker Lookout – Mishmar Hasharon Reservoir – Visitors Guide

 Food

-If you are looking for a place to eat, there are two popular nearby places.
+If you are looking for a place to eat, there are two popular places nearby.
 They are Jacobs Dairy Farm and Agadat Lechem, and Arthura Cafe in Ruppin Academic Center.

 Summary

-Moreover, you can combine Viker Lookout with a visit to Agamon Hefer or Turtle Bridge at Alexander River for an excellent half-day experience.
+Moreover, you can combine a visit to Viker Lookout with a visit to Agamon Hefer or the Turtle Bridge at the Alexander River for an excellent half-day experience.

 Have you ever been to the Viker lookout?
 And what about Agamon Hefer?
 Tell us about your experience in the comments below.